 You have a long walk from the Dingling Entrance before you get to the Tomb itself, where you walk 8 flights of stairs down.
 The walk to the tomb can be hard and long during high season, but normally takes about 15 minutes.

 For me, the best part of Ming Tombs tour is the walk down Sacred Way which is lined with large statues that are several hundred years old.
-These are huge statues of lions, camels, elephants, etc, and they are located on both sides of the walkway.
+These are huge statues of lions, camels, elephants, etc, and as well as stone statues of officials and officers, lining up on both sides of the Sacred Way.

 The Sacred Way is part of the Ming Tombs complex.
 Sacred Way means the road leading to heaven.
 The Emperor, known as the Son of the Heaven, who descended from Heaven to his country through the Sacred Road, also would return to Heaven through this way.